dumians/llm-stack-overview/README.md

 #### Further Reading
-* [Role Based Prompts for ChatGPT (Act as a ...)](https://stackdiary.com/chatgpt/role-based-prompts/) - a list of role-based prompts ready to be used (stackdiary.com).
+* [Role Based Prompts for ChatGPT (Act as a ...)](https://stackdiary.com/chatgpt/role-based-prompts/) - a collection of role playing prompts ready to be used in the chat (stackdiary.com).
 * [Role-Play with Large Language Models](https://arxiv.org/pdf/2305.16367.pdf) -
   Whitepaper (Google DeepMind, 2023).